GeoffreyChen777/paperlib-website/src/en/extension-doc/index.md

 // const result = await APIGroup.serviceName.methodName(...)
 const papers = await PLAPI.paperService.load(...)
 ```
 Because it is a cross-process call, we need to use `await` to wait for the return of asynchronous results.
+If you are calling `PLExtAPI`, because it is the same process as your extenstion's, whether it is synchronous or asynchronous depends on the situation, please refer to the type autocompletion when developing.

 ## Extension Types